ultravioletrs/ai/fraud-detection/README.md

 ```
 Script will produce model `fraud_model.ubj`
 ### Test Model
-Inference can be done using `prediction.py`
+Inference can be done using `prediction.py`.
+Make sure to add the `fraud_model.ubj` file to the datasets directory as well.

 ```bash
 python prediction.py